Jump to content

 22. Good one.
 In the past I have counted summer camp as one activity, each Troop campout as an activity, service project as an activity, a patrol hike as an activity, etc. I have never been asked to sign off for more than that.

 23. Re: The Media.
 My wife is a research psychologist.
 She very begrudgingly talks to media, because of their propensity to misquote or misapply her research.
 She ONLY publishes in the top journals, and will not even submit to anything lesser after a rejection.
 The APA takes the list of talks and puts something out to garner attention, and the APA is not a pure research organization (that would probably be APS).
-Because of the membership that is focused on clinical and therapy, you have a subsection of scientific researchers, a section of practitioners, and a section of people who try to br
+Because of the membership that is focused on clinical and therapy, you have a subsection of scientific researchers, a section of practitioners, and a section of people who try to bridge the two.

 24. I have my eyes on a 410/22 breaking style gun for my Troop to use during our annual shooting campout.
 Pretty cheap, and easy for a small Scout to use.